Overv/VulkanTutorial/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 I'm adding the code to retrieve the handles to the end of the `createSwapChain` function, right after the `vkCreateSwapchainKHR` call.
 Retrieving them is very similar to the other times where we retrieved an array of objects from Vulkan.
-First query the number of images in the swap chain with a call to `vkGetSwapchainImagesKHR`, then resize the container and finally call it again to retrieve the handles.
+Remember that we only specified a minimum number of images in the swap chain, so the implementation is allowed to create a swap chain with more.
+That's why we'll first query the final number of images with `vkGetSwapchainImagesKHR`, then resize the container and finally call it again to retrieve the handles.

 ```c++